+The Dance Program schedules workshops, master classes and dance residencies taught by major dance companies and artists throughout the year.
+Among those who have appeared as guests artists are Edward Villella, Jacques d’Amboise, and members of Paul Taylor 2, Limon Dance Company, Ephrat Asherie Dance and 10 Hairy Legs and Bridgman/Packer Dance.
 Each fall, the Stephanie C. Davis Dance Residency brings in world-class companies that offer master classes, lecture-demonstrations and performances.
-Troupes have included David Dorfman Dance, Les Ballets Jazz de Montréal, Monica Bill Barnes & Company, Rioult, RUBBERBANDance and Camille A. Brown & Dancers.
-The Edward Villella Dance Fellowship has enabled students to study with companies and professional groups all over the world, from the Mark Morris Dance Center in Brooklyn to the Kyoto Art Center in Japan.
+Troupes have included Les Ballets Jazz de Montréal, Rioult, David Dorfman Dance, Camille A. Brown Dancers, Kun-Yang Lin Dancers, Koresh Dance Company, Ballet Hispánico and Philadanco!
+The annual Edward Villella Dance Fellowship has supported students’ study with companies and professional groups all over the world, from the Mark Morris Dance Center in Brooklyn to the Kyoto Art Center in Japan.

-Off campus, our mini-term abroad on the Indonesian island of Bali gives you a chance to learn gamelan (percussion instruments) and dance with performing arts masters; visit cultural and arts venues; and attend professional performances.
+Our faculty-led mini-term on the Indonesian island of Bali gives students a chance to study dance with performing arts masters and learn gamelan (percussion instruments), visit cultural and arts venues, and attend rituals and professional performances.